kevinfu92/NBA-Final-Score-Prediction/README.md

 Finally, the dataframe was exported as *NBA_2023_halftime_boxscore_data_for_analysis.csv* for analysis
 ### Data Analysis & Visualization
 *NBA Analysis.rmd* (R) was used for data analysis, and it was knitted to *NBA-Analysis.html*.
 The steps and rationale of each step of analysis is included in the notebook.
+The data was then trained using the parameters selected in python and saved as a pickle file to be use for modeling.

 ### Perform Prediction
 *live_boxscore.py* (python) was developed to checks if any of the games are at halftime currently, and if so, perform the following tasks in order: pull boxscore, predict final scores, and send predictions via email.